What is a tenants' association?

 To gain full rights, a tenants’ association must be recognised by a landlord.

-Otherwise, it falls under the category of a residents group which, while still a good idea for bringing leaseholders together, does not have the same legal standing.
+Otherwise, it falls under the category of a residents’ group which, while still a good idea for bringing leaseholders together, does not have the same legal standing.

 How do you set up a recognised tenants’ association?

-Setting up a recognised tenants' association requires time and dedication.
-Firstly, you need to find out informally whether there is sufficient interest within your block or building to set up an official TA.
+Find out informally whether there is sufficient interest within your block or building to set up an official TA

-At the very least this will require a chair, treasurer and secretary, each one elected by secret ballot.
+If there are enough leaseholders keen on joining a TA (60% of eligible leaseholders must become members of the TA to be recognised) you’ll need to elect a committee.
+This will require a chair, treasurer, and secretary, each one elected by a secret ballot.
 One vote is available to each flat or house.

 If you notify your landlord of the formation of a tenants' association and have the requisite constitution and committee, they should recognise this without any issues.